Chapter 1 – First of Summer

 "Why would you think that?"

 Then I recalled that the senior class was already far too small for comfort, considering the droves that dropped out.
 Our small number was indirectly proportional to the information (or gossip) that we knew about our peers.
 Brent would've heard about it eventually, even though he had a different major.
+I knew enough about his exploits to write a damn book.

 "Yeah, because it's really possible to break someone's heart after dating them for just a month."
 I shook my head.